moveit/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.rst

 ============================

 MoveIt allows for seamless integration of 3D sensors using `Octomap <http://octomap.github.io/>`_.
-Once properly configured, you should see something like this in rviz:
+Once properly configured, you should see something like this in RViz:

 .. image:: perception_configuration_demo.png
    :width: 700px